TeoKa/teoka.github.io/career/work.md

 ### Joint Torque Estimation

 My work focus on the Estimataion of Joint Torque at Knee Level of Humanoid Robot iCub.
-Moreover,
+Internal report was provided, hands-on real humanoid robot and performed several experiments.

 ## perClass